 Beyond reward: Dopamine and its role in shaping human life

 This unit will focus on understanding the (possibly) essential role of dopamine in facilitating cognitive control and motivation.
-We will explore the role dopamine has on these processes through looking at neurological disorders that deplete dopamine, pharmacological manipulations, and behavioral interventions that affect dopamine levels (e.g., financial incentives).
+We will explore the role dopamine has on these processes through looking at neurological disorders that deplete dopamine, pharmacological manipulations, and behavioural interventions that affect dopamine levels (e.g., financial incentives).

 Attractiveness: Why, what and how?